Aaravos: Background

+Patience

+Aaravos recounts the story of how the very first humans had feared that the Stars had forsaken them and that they would pay for their transgressions.
+Since then the original humans had learned patience and learned how to hold pure fire in their own hands without getting burned.
+However, humanity was not to discover that patience was never a lesson from the Stars but rather from within their own hearts.
+Feeling humanity's plight, Aaravos admitted that he would make the Stars pay dearly for their endless arrogance and complete disregard for humanity's mortality.

+Ripples

+Aaravos explains how one single ripple growing into many could affect certain events in the world with the simple touch of a human hand alone.
+The short story then reveals how he vows to enact his bitter vengeance on his fellow Startouch elves upon his release by having them fall just as he had.

 Book One: Moon (2018)

 Aaravos narrates the prologue of the series premiere, explaining how humanity was banished from Xadia by the elves and dragons.

-Aaravos's hand also appears in the credits of the eighth episode.

 Book Two: Sky (2019)

-When Viren finally manages to see into the realm behind the magic mirror, a cloaked Aaravos comes into view.
+When Viren finally manages to see into the library-like realm behind the magic mirror, a cloaked Aaravos comes into view.
 Viren realizes the elf cannot see him, but Aaravos eventually casts a spell allowing him to see Viren as well.
-Because they cannot hear each other, Aaravos gestures to Viren to gather specific items for a magic ritual.
-Before the last step, however, Viren stops and leaves to think, unsure if he can trust Aaravos.
+Because they cannot hear each other, Aaravos gestures to Viren to gather specific items for a blood ritual of communication and servitude.
+Before the last step, however, Viren stops and leaves to think, unsure if he can trust such a mysterious being.
 Meanwhile, Callum learns that the cube his father led him to find originally belonged to Aaravos.
 After Viren's failed attempt to rally the other kingdoms, he follows through with the elf's instructions.
 The spell teleports from inside the mirror a small purple caterpillar, which crawls to Viren's ear and allows the two to speak.

 After some convincing, Aaravos finally introduces himself.
-When Viren tries searching for information on Aaravos in the library, it magically disappears from the scrolls and books.
+When Viren tries searching for information on Aaravos in the royal library, the words magically disappear from the scrolls and books.
 Viren demands to know what's going on and why he should trust the mysterious elf; Aaravos replies that he shouldn't at the moment.
 When Viren admits that the leaders of the other human kingdoms refuse to listen, Aaravos agrees to help him.
-First, he has Viren chant a spell to create ghostly versions of elven assassins to terrorize the other monarchs.
-When castle guards try to arrest him, Aaravos casts spells to help Viren fight them.
+First, he has Viren chant a dark spell to create ghostly versions of elven assassins to terrorize the other four monarchs into taking a stand against Xadia.
+When castle guards try to arrest him, Aaravos casts sun spells to help Viren fight them.
 Upon being surrounded and outnumbered, Aaravos orders Viren to stop and the latter reluctantly obliges.
-Aaravos promises to stay with Viren, and the caterpillar crawls into his ear.
+Aaravos promises to stay with Lord Viren to provide further advice and magical knowledge, and the caterpillar crawls into his ear.